 Very sociable, and you can talk to a lot of people when you're playing.
-(S3 boy, School one, 21 February 2019, FG Interview)

 Another boy in the other group at the same class described in more detail that physical education provides opportunities to learn communication skills and develop inclusive minds.